Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 If you're alone and have the coordination to do it, go for it!

-Obviously, simultaneous p-spot and penile stimulation are easier when you have a partner involved.
+Obviously, simultaneous p-spot and penile stimulation are easier when you have a partner involved, but there are toys like the Vector prostate massager that can help.

 For guys who can't handle much penis stimulation without losing it, prostate massage may be another way to enjoy foreplay without directly touching the sensitive parts of your penis.